surajparui/WebDev/booking/README.md

 REST API for multiple-seat booking
 ### Design description
 We designed the code using the SOLID principles and the design patterns: repositories and services.
-Every controller has one work that's why I inject their main work in the class construct method when I need some work from another class I add it in the specific method using type hint.
-I keep the controllers clean, I use them just to point who has to work, repository or the service, and to deliver the response.
+Every controller has one work that's why We inject their main work in the class construct method when We need some work from another class We add it in the specific method using type hint.
+We keep the controllers clean, We use them just to point who has to work, repository or the service, and to deliver the response.
-I use the repositories to isolate the database connections so I can have better control and can have a better organization of complex queries.
+We use the repositories to isolate the database connections so We can have better control and can have a better organization of complex queries.
-I use the services to isolate and keep the business rules For this solution I developed 3 object classes:
+We use the services to isolate and keep the business rules For this solution We developed 3 object classes:
     - Bookings, to keep all the bookings and control the application of the rules
-    - Row, to keep the seats and other rows as a node inside a node so I can have recursive access to them
+    - Row, to keep the seats and other rows as a node inside a node so We can have recursive access to them
-    - Seat, to control if it is occupied or is on window So I have the Booking Service which manage these 3 classes to do the bookings.
+    - Seat, to control if it is occupied or is on window So We have the Booking Service which manage these 3 classes to do the bookings.
 ### Possible enhancements
     - Login system
     - canceling system